SvenHerbers/XIAM-2NQ/README.md

 # XIAM-2NQ
 XIAM-2NQ is a spectral fitting program for molecules containing up to two quadrupolar nuclei and four internal rotors.
 It extends the original XIAM code by Hartwig which is available at the [PROSPE](http://info.ifpan.edu.pl/~kisiel/prospe.htm) website.
 This repository provides the complete source code required to build the program.
 A makefile is included for straightforward compilation on Linux systems.
-Alternatively, the source files can be compiled step-by-step using the Intel ifortran compiler.
+Alternatively, the source files can be compiled step-by-step using the Intel ifx compiler.

 XIAMi2NQ.exe was built with the Intel(R) Fortran Compiler for applications running on Intel(R) 64, Version 2025.3.3.
 Compilation was carried out using the following command line entries: